 Best Rome Travel Guide Book

-My sister-in-law gifted me this specific Rick Steves Italy travel guide upon learning we would honeymoon in Italy, and it (as well as Rick Steves himself) became our most trusted travel resource.
+My sister-in-law gifted me this specific Rick Steves Italy travel guide upon learning we were traveling abroad for the first time in Italy, and it (as well as Rick Steves himself) became our most trusted travel resource.
 He is simply the best, and his Italy travel guide is a must purchase, a must-read and a must re-read, highlight and underline before traveling to Italy.

 What to Do in Rome, Italy